wmora/angular-espresso/README.md

 ## Current version

-Current version: 0.2.2
+Current version: 0.3.0

 This version includes the following components:

-* AngularJS 1.0.5
+* AngularJS 1.2.20
-* Twitter Bootstrap 2.3.1
+* Twitter Bootstrap 3.2.0
-* Express 3.1.0
+* Express 4.6.1
-* LESS 1.3.3
+* LESS 1.7.3
-* Socket.IO 0.9.14, client 0.9.11
+* Socket.IO 1.0.6
-* Jade 0.28.2
+* Jade 1.4.2
-* UglifyJS 2.2.5
+* UglifyJS 2.4.15
+* Body Parser 1.4.3
+* Serve Favicon 2.0.1

 ## Installation

-You need to have installed node (http://nodejs.org/), CoffeeScript (http://coffeescript.org/), make sure you install CoffeeScript globally.
-You also need LESS (http://lesscss.org/).
+You need to have installed [node](http://nodejs.org/), [CoffeeScript](http://coffeescript.org/), make sure you install CoffeeScript globally.
+You also need [LESS](http://lesscss.org/).

 Once you have them installed, extract the downloaded file, go to the directory it was extracted to and execute setup.sh or setup.bat (depending on your OS):